jruby/jrubyfx/Getting Started.md

 		end
 	end

-With that stage, we can set the title and size:
+With that stage (which you can think of as the window border), we can set the title and size:

 	def start(stage)
 		stage.title = "Hello World!"